john-belstner/rsp-sw-toolkit-gw/rsp-sim/README.md

 ALWAYS_TRUE=1                   // When this is set to 1, respond true to every jsonrpc request even if it is not implemented (default: 0)
 IN_RESET_SECONDS=30             // How many seconds the RSP should stay in the `in_reset` state when a reset is requested before becoming `ready` again (default: 15)
 REBOOT_SECONDS=120              // How many seconds to simulate rebooting an RSP when a `reboot` command is sent (default: 60)
+MQTT_BROKER=hostname.local      // Set the hostname or IP address of the MQTT broker (overrides what is returned automatically from the RSP Controller)
+MQTT_PORT=1883                  // Set the port of the MQTT broker (overrides what is returned automatically from the RSP Controller)
 ```

 ### Supported jsonrpc commands